 Digital ICs are also classified by the feature size of their transistors measured in nanometers.
-As of 2020, ICs with 7 nm features sizes were being manufactured.
+IN 2020, ICs with 5 nm features sizes started manufacturing.

 Due to the cost of the equipment required to manufacture ICs with such small feature sizes, only a handful of companies own fabrication plants ("fabs") that manufacture digital ICs.
 Instead, most semiconductor companies are "fabless."
 These companies design and sell their ICs but use "fabs" to manufacture them.